iron-fish/website/src/pages/careers.md

 ---
-id: faq
+id: careers
-title: FAQ
+title: Careers
-sidebar_label: FAQ
+description: We are growing quickly, and Iron Fish is rapidly evolving.
+Come join us!
 ---

 import Team from './components/Team';

 <div className="maxWidthContainer">

 # We use cryptography for good.

 ## Come join us!

   We are craftspeople who are excited to work on uncharted territory in decentralized computing and cutting edge cryptography.
 While currently headquartered in San Francisco, we are a remote-first company.
 We welcome talented people from all backgrounds, throughout the United States and Canada.

   We are growing quickly, and Iron Fish is rapidly evolving.
 Our team members and investors are experts in their fields, and each person brings a diverse set of skills and experiences.

   <Team />